-Many NEET aspirants ask this question when there are only a few days remaining for the exam – “What should be the NEET exam day schedule and strategy to perform well in the exam?”
+Many NEET aspirants ask this question when there are only a few days remaining for the exam – “What should be the NEET exam day strategy to perform well in the exam?”

 This question set me into thinking regarding the mistakes we usually make while appearing for any exam.
 So here I list the Do’s and Don’ts while giving NEET paper.